And as fanservice goes, this is easily the tamest example.

 Slave Brand: The gladiators are branded with the mark of the house.
 Slaves from the house of Batiatus all have a B on the inside of their forearms.
 Body slaves get a tattoo.

 Underestimating Badassery: The Romans generally underestimate Spartacus and his followers, thinking them "common slaves" and mere "savages".
 Completely ignoring the fact that this fighting force is made primarily of slaves who were trained day in and day out on nothing more than how to fight and kill.
 It comes to a head in Vengeance's "Chosen Path" after Ashur tries to desperately point out, for the thousandth time, how dangerous the gladiators are compared to the average Roman mook.
 Glaber's response is to throw Ashur into a dogpile of soldiers and tell them to go nuts.
 Ashur kicks the crap out them.

 Ashur: And I was considered lowest among the Brotherhood.

 Walking Shirtless Scene: A lot.
-This gets particularly ridiculous in the pilot, where Spactacus is shirtless and bare-legged in the snow.
+This gets particularly ridiculous in the pilot, where Spactacus is shirtless and bare-legged in the snow (which also doubles as a Shout-Out to 300, where the Greek soldiers are similarly dressed).
 Also, it isn't restricted to the men, not by a longshot.
 It's easier to list the cast members who don't get a shirtless scene.